-The school site is secure and this is checked daily by the Site Manager.
+The school site is secure and this is checked daily by the Head of Maintenance.
 A risk assessment is used to identify any risks to the security of the school site and mitigate these through the use of monitoring and contingencies.